Customer Service Recoveryan xAPI-Enabled Scenario-based eLearning Experience

 Final Testing

-This process ensured that the tool functioned correctly for the learners and provided the client with a quality product.
-Customer metrics will be tracked over time and analyzed where customer service recovery is performed to make necessary adjustments to the training to help address future employee pitfalls.
+This process ensured a quality product that functioned correctly for learners.
+Customer metrics will be tracked over time to adjust the training and address future employee challenges in customer service recovery.

 Reflection